Demolition, Moving or Salvage Program

 In an effort to minimize the demolition of livable houses as well as expand on the City’s Demolition Waste Recycling initiative, the City of Richmond encourages homeowners to post their houses on the City’s House Moving and Salvage List for the purpose of offering to move or salvage their house, prior to applying for a demolition permit.

-Effective immediately, homeowners wishing to demolish their house will be able to list their properties and contact information on the City website.
+Homeowners wishing to demolish their house will be able to list their properties on the City website.
 This information will be viewable by the public for 60 days and will allow house moving and materials salvaging companies to contact homeowners for potential moving or salvaging opportunities.

 See: House Moving and Salvage Program brochure to find out more information.